igotfr/Algorithms/Array|String/Easy/Check_If_Two_String_Arrays_are_Equivalent/description.md

 - `1 <= word1[i].length, word2[i].length <= 10³`
 - `1 <= sum(word1[i].length), sum(word2[i].length) <= 10³`
 - `word1[i]` and `word2[i]` consist of lowercase letters.

+## Hint
+1. Concatenate all strings in the first array into a single string in the given order, the same for the second array.
+2. Both arrays represent the same string if and only if the generated strings are the same.

+___
+Similar Questions

+Check if an Original String Exists Given Two Encoded Strings Hard

+___
+Related Topics

+<button name="button" onclick="https://leetcode.com/tag/array/">Array</button>

+<button name="button" onclick="https://leetcode.com/tag/string/">String</button>